kaw393939/webdev1_agile/assignment-part4-devops.md

 ### 2️⃣ **Automated Deployment with Testing**

 📋 **Task:**
-   - Draft a technical user story detailing automated deployments post successful Playwright tests.
-Highlight deploying to GitHub Pages or Vercel upon successful test results and master branch update.
+   - Draft a technical user story detailing automated deployments post successful deployment to either GitHub Pages or Vercel.
 📋 **Task:**
    - Specify acceptance criteria to ensure both successful test execution and deployment to GitHub Pages or Vercel.

 📋 **Task:**
    - Configure the GitHub Action for deployment post successful testing.

-### 3️⃣ **Post-Deployment Verification**

-📋 **Task:**
-   - Create a GitHub issue for "Deployment Verification with Playwright" and pen a technical user story inside.
-Emphasize validating the live site after deployment using Playwright tests.

-📋 **Task:**
-   - In the GitHub issue, lay out acceptance criteria detailing the Playwright post-deployment test expectations.

-📋 **Task:**
-   - Set up a GitHub Action that triggers Playwright tests post-deployment and notifies the team of any failures.

 📚 **Resources:**